StenlyTU/LFCS-official/stuff/ServiceConfiguration.md

 * After that public key is copied on the server, user can use ssh client to login into the server without providing password

-* Files `/etc/hosts.allow & denny` files are used for controlling access rules for SSH.
+* Files(TCP Wrappers) `/etc/hosts.allow & denny` are used for controlling access rules for SSH.

 ***scp***: